opencog/atomspace-bridge/README.md

 (cog-open foreign-db)

 ; Load the *entire* table `gene.allele`.
 Optional; only if you actually ; want the whole table in RAM.
-We know the table name, and we know that ; we'll be mapping rows to the EvaluationLink.
+We know the table name, and give it ; directly.
-(fetch-incoming-by-type (Predicate "gene.allele") 'EvaluationLink)
+(fetch-incoming-set (Predicate "gene.allele"))

 ; Instead of loading entire tables, perhaps we only want all rows of ; all tables that mention gene CG7069.
-(fetch-incoming-by-type (Concept "CG7069") 'List)
+(fetch-incoming-set (Concept "CG7069"))

+; Perhaps we plan to do a join.
+So, load *all* tables that have a given ; column name.
+In this case, all tables having a column called ; "genotype".
+(fetch-incoming-set (Variable ""genotype"))

 ; StorageNodes do have the ability to run generic queries, and we could, ; in principle, translate at least some of the simpler Atomese queries